Family, Humor, Travel

 BBQ, Big Brown and Burgoo

-When you have a family you dearly love that lives far, far away, you will do anything, ANYTHING to see them.
+When you have a family you love who lives a long distance away, you will go to any length to see them.

-You will put up with rain, snow, sleet, locusts, and truck stop bathrooms to feel their hug or hear their voice.
+You’ll brave rain, snow, sleet, and truck stop restrooms just to feel their hug or hear their voice.

-This has been our life for the past eight years since they transferred my parents, first to Peoria, Illinois, (3 hours away), then to Chattanooga, Tennessee (11 hours away).
+This has been our life for the past eight years, since my parents were transferred, first to Peoria, Illinois (3 hours away), and then to Chattanooga, Tennessee (11 hours away).

-Desperate to see each other, we all have done everything we can to make sure we get time together.
-It wasn’t until this past year that an easier option to sneak in a visit with Mamie and Papa was to meet them in a city halfway between our respected towns.
+We’ve all done everything we can to make sure we get time together because we’re desperate to see each other.
+It wasn’t until this year that it became more convenient to meet Mamie and Papa in a city halfway between our respective towns.

-This halfway point for both of us is Louisville, Kentucky; a city we all had never really been to before.
+For both of us, the halfway point is Louisville, Kentucky, a city we had never visited before.

-Oh sure, I had driven through it but we’d never stayed or explored the area.
+I’d driven through it before, but we’d never stayed or explored the area.

-Louisville is absolutely beautiful, the people were so friendly and the weather was gorgeous the entire weekend we were there.
+Louisville is absolutely beautiful; the people are incredibly friendly, and the weather was perfect the entire weekend we were there.

 Surprising the girls with Mamie and Papa